JuSugang/UnitySwitchPlatformCheck/README.md

-this is for platform test
+this is for platform change test

 # UnitySwitchPlatformCheck